 Friedman Scholarships will cover all additional expenses.

-Five days of in-depth seminars on topics central to understanding the Holocaust.
-Daily meetings and discussions with Holocaust survivors and instruction by renowned Holocaust educators from the U.S. Holocaust Memorial Museum, Yad Vashem’s International School for Holocaust Studies, and other important Holocaust education organizations.
+For four days, educators will be part of in-depth seminars on topics central to understanding the Holocaust.
+This includes daily meetings and discussions with Holocaust survivors and instruction by renowned Holocaust educators from the U.S. Holocaust Memorial Museum, Yad Vashem’s International School for Holocaust Studies, and other important Holocaust education organizations.

 Teachers of elementary/middle/high school and public/charter/private/religious schools.